 This is the same stuff that I used in the military and you dont want to try and drink jungle water if you dont have these tablets.
 You will end up with bad diarreah and vomiting and be a liability to your platoon.

-Overall the StarFlash Emergency Signal Mirror is an excellent product.
-The only thing that another reviewer noted is that it doesn’t have a hole large enough to thread straight 550 paracord through it so you have to improvise and possibly use the inner strands as a loop.
+Overall the StarFlash Emergency Signal Mirror is an excellent device.
+The only thing that I can see is that it doesn’t have a hole large enough to thread straight 550 paracord through it so you have to improvise and possibly use the inner strands as a loop.

 I carried an extra Emergency Mylar Thermal Blanket in my ruck as a just in case things really got cold and I needed a backup.
 I have used this more than once on a cold night to cover up with and keep me warm.
 As a backup I broke out a heat tab and warmed up a cup of dehydrated chicken soup broth and made something hot to drink.